greglan/python/algorithms/string_searching/README.md

 - _n_ is the length of _y_.
 - _m_ is the length of _x_.
 - _k_ is the size of the alphabet.

+# TODO
+* Check that everything works.
+* Add new algorithms